Friday, September 11, 2015

 At any rate, I commented to him that with his thick sportshirt, he appeared uncharacteristically under-dressed for dinner.
 At least, by his own standards.

-One element of style with which Mr. Laurel is hardly ever without is his ballcap, a black Navy-themed number with colorful embellishments around the Navy logo.
+One element of style with which Mr. Laurel is hardly ever without is his ballcap, a black Navy-themed number with colorful embellishments around the U.S. Navy logo.
 When I first introduced myself to him, he shook my hand with his long, bony fingers, and then immediately removed his cap.

 "This here cap has something on it that will tell you everything you need to know about me," Mr. Laurel promised confidently.
 "Let me see... where is that?"
 And he fumbled with his cap, mumbling quietly as he inspected all of the stitching and graphics covering it.
 Finally, he found what he'd been looking for.